 1. Mosquitoes

 Mosquitoes, perhaps the most famous summer pests, breed in stagnant water and feed off warm weather.
 Not only are their itchy bites bothersome, but they can also cause illnesses such as dengue fever, malaria, and West Nile virus.
 Mosquitoes find carbon dioxide and moisture attractive, hence being nuisances near homes with gardens or near water bodies.
 Their rapid reproduction means thousands can be born from just one small pool of water.
+These are classic examples of pests that increase in summer and require targeted pest control in summer.

 Management Recommendations:

 Use Natural Predators: Encourage natural predators like dragonflies or apply larvicides in water bodies for the mosquito control program.
 Dragonflies eat mosquitoes, and planting flowers that attract dragonflies can create an appealing environment for them.
 For instance, water lilies and other aquatic plants can encourage dragonflies to visit your garden, especially the ponds or water features.
+These are eco-friendly summer home pest solutions.

 2. Ants